International Business Careers: Options and Job Titles

 - Manager, Global Sales and Marketing Operations

 - Direct Marketing Assistant

-Global Purchasing and Logistics: Managing international supply chains of products and commodities is a lucrative job – global logistics managers typically make over $90,000 annually, compared to domestic logistics managers that make a median income of $74,600 in the United States.
+Managing international supply chains of products and commodities is a lucrative job.
+Global logistics managers typically make over $90,000 annually, compared to domestic logistics managers that make a median income of $74,600 in the United States.

 - Analyst, Logistics

 - Export Specialist

 - Global Commodity Manager

 - Global Product Manager

 - Global Supply Manager

 - Import/Export Specialist